apache/maven-resolver/src/site/markdown/expected-checksums.md

 The file can be produced using plain GNU coreutils `sha1sum` and alike command line tools, and same tools can be also used to "batch verify" all the artifacts enlisted in the summary file.

+Each file contains information for single checksum algorithm (noted by file extension).

 ### Sparse Directory Trusted Checksums Source

 This source mimics Maven local repository layout, and stores checksums in similar layout as Maven local repository stores checksums in local repository.

+Hare, just like Maven local repository, the sparse directory can contain multiple algorithm checksums as they are coded in looked up checksum path (the extension).